 Patrick Dai, a departed junior at the Ivy Leage institution, entered guilty pleas related to several menacing and antisemitic statements he reportedly made on an online discussion forum in late October.

-Prosecutors contend that on two separate occasions, the 22-year-old from Pittsford, New York, declared that he was going to partake in a mass shooting at a kosher dining hall on campus, detonate an explosive device at the Cornell Jewish Center, and commit individual acts of violence towards any Jews he encountered in public.
+Prosecutors contend that on two separate occasions, the 22-year-old from Pittsford, New York, declared his intent to carry out a mass shooting at a kosher dining hall on campus, detonate an explosive device at the Cornell Jewish Center, and commit acts of violence against any Jews he encountered in public.

 Shortly before Dai made his incendiary comments, Cornell placed one of their history professors, Russell Rickford, on leave for describing the Hamas rampage on October 7 as being “exhilarating” and “energizing.”